-Chair: Elected from the Teaching Faculty by the University Academic faculty rank and one year of service at the University, the secretary of the Assembly, and the chair of the coordinating Committee (who also must be elected from the teaching faculty) all of whom will serve two-year terms; the President or his representative; the Senior Vice President for Academic Affairs; and the President and Vice President of the Faculty Association.
+Chair: Elected from the Teaching Faculty by the University Academic Assembly.
+Members: A total of eight members: two teaching members who have both faculty rank and one year of service at the University, the secretary of the Assembly, and the chair of the coordinating Committee (who also must be elected from the teaching faculty) all of whom will serve two-year terms; the President or his representative; the Senior Vice President for Academic Affairs; and the President and Vice President of the Faculty Association.
 (University Academic Assembly Constitution, Art.
 V, Sec.
 2.).

-Assembly.
+Work load: An average of one meeting per month with approximately one hour of work required.
+Functions: 1.
+The Coordinating Committee prepares the agenda for the Assembly meeting by collecting and organizing all motions passed by the other committees which are necessary for submission to the Assembly, together, whenever possible, with the rationales for these motions.
+The Secretary distributes this agenda to the membership a week before the meeting.